natcl/exporail_video_player/README.md

 }
 ```

 Where playlist is the list of video files you want to play.
-These files need to be located in /mnt/media
+These files should be located on a usb flash drive with a label of "VIDEO".